 I think that I already learned about software design in the Topic 12 – Introduction to Software Design.

 Image that you have to create a system that serves millions of people simultaneously like Facebook or YouTube or Amazon or Office 365 or GMail.
-Are you able to create it?
+Are you confident in handling this connection volume?

 If you are not sure how to fulfill these tasks then probably, you should learn how other people crafted similar systems and adapt their experiences to your case.
 Advanced software design knowledge will then be useful for you.

 What can I do after finishing learning advanced software design?

 You will know how to design a complex software system that satisfies not only functional requirements but also security, modifiability, scalability, reusability, extensibility and reliability requirements.

 That sounds interesting!
 What should I do now?

 Advanced software design requires a lot of reading.
 Please do review the software design knowledge introduced to you in the Topic 12 – Introduction to Software Design first.
 Nowadays software can be applied to many fields.
 Each of them requires specific advanced software design knowledge.
 In this topic, we only focus on enterprise software due to its popularity.

 Before you design a complicated system you must thoroughly understand its sophisticated requirements.
 This is a critical step when building a large system.

 Please read this David C. Hay (2002).
 Requirements Analysis: From Business Views to Architecture.
 Prentice Hall PTR book to learn how to elicit, analyze and document requirements for an enterprise system.